Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: A meta-theorem for focus-set policies and the proof

-We prove \Cref{thm:focus-set-policy} in this section.
-To highlight the key ideas and for notational simplicity, we first present the proof under the assumption that the focus-set policy induces a Markov chain converging to a unique stationary distribution.
-The proof for the general case follows essentially the same line of argument and is given in \Cref{sec:proof-meta-thm-general}.
+In this section, we prove \Cref{thm:focus-set-policy} under the assumption that the focus set policy induces a Markov chain that converges to a unique stationary distribution.
+This simplified setting allows us to present the key proof ideas more clearly.
+The proof for the general case follows essentially the same line of argument and is given in Appendix~\ref{app:proof-meta-thm-general}.
+The general proof also bounds the finite-time expected reward as a by-product.

 Under the above assumption, we use $\veS_\infty$, $\syshat{\veA}_{\infty},$ $\veA_\infty$, $X_\infty$, $D_\infty$ to denote the random variables following the stationary distributions of $\veS_t$, $\syshat{\veA}_{t},$ $\veA_t$, $X_t$, $D_t$, respectively.
 With this notation, the long-run average reward of the policy $\pi$ is equal to $\rsysn = \frac{1}{N} \sumN \Ebig{r(S_\infty(i), A_\infty(i))}$.